amenzwa/pfd/README.md

 # INSTALLATION

+At present, Git-cloning is the only way to install this project.
+This is acceptable, since the intended use is for small class projects of CS students.
+When the project has reached a level of maturity and stability, I may publish it as an Elm package.

 First, install Elm by following the official [installation instructions](https://guide.elm-lang.org/install/elm.html).
 And because Elm is technically a web framework, we need to install Node.
 The easiest way to install Node is through NPM.
 So, follow the official [installation instructions](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for NPM.
 Also install VSCode, again by following the official [installation guidelines](https://code.visualstudio.com/docs/setup/setup-overview), along with the [*Elm tooling*](https://marketplace.visualstudio.com/items?itemName=Elmtooling.elm-ls-vscode) VSCode plugin.
 Do not use the older *Elm Language Support* plugin.

 Next, type in the following commands at a terminal in a directory under which you wish to clone this project.
 On macOS, we could go to `~/Documents/`.